 - Purpose: to issue official invoices or tax receipts (fapiao).

 - Application: chopping an invoice is required to declare a business expense.

-A document which is chopped by the company becomes legally binding in China.
-This means that the individual with physical access to the chops can effectively take legally binding decisions in China on behalf of the company.
-For this reason, we would recommend to carefully manage using chops in your company, by either having a dedicated staff member taking care of this item or choosing to outsource this service to an independent company which is experienced in managing chops of the company.
+When a document is chopped by the company, it becomes legally binding in China, allowing the individual with physical access to the chops to make legally binding decisions on behalf of the company.
+Therefore, we recommend meticulous management of chops within your company, either through assigning a dedicated staff member or outsourcing this responsibility to an experienced independent company.
+The possession of a chop signifies significant authority, underscoring the crucial need to safeguard it.

-MS Advisory has much experience in supporting foreign enterprises on various compliance procedures.
-If you are interested to learn more about our services, please do not hesitate to contact us at firstname.lastname@example.org
+MSA has much experience in supporting foreign enterprises on various compliance procedures.
+If you are interested to learn more about our services, please do not hesitate to contact us.

 Stay up-to-date with relevent issues in China.

 Subscribe for the MSA newsletter!